The Greedy Couple

 Bunsen Burger

 Burgers done properly here.
-Unlike many "gourmet" burger places, there are no giant concoctions filled with all sorts of ingredients, piled so high that you can't possible eat it.
+Unlike many "gourmet" burger places, there are no giant concoctions filled with all sorts of ingredients, piled so high that you can't possibly eat it.
 Just a quality, well sourced, burger and great fries.
 The way burgers should be.

 The Ramen Bar